 Business leaders this year have accelerated their plans to embrace working from home.
 From a perk to a mainstay, you need to embrace this change.

 Companies everywhere have been through the gauntlet.
 Your company's phone system shouldn't hold you back from the next shift.

 Those firms that were already using hosted PBX could pivot to working from home almost instantly.
 That’s the power of a cloud PBX system — all you need is broadband internet service.
 Cloud PBX solutions provide uptime and reliability to withstand natural disasters.
 And when you bring everyone back to the office, unified communications perform well there, too.

 Your phone system needs to make life easier for your team to handle whatever comes next.
 Even if you need to add new team members after going remote, a cloud phone system unlocks even more growth and expansion.

 4) Increase your team’s performance

-How can a cloud PBX elevate everyone’s productivity?
-As a full-featured commercial phone service, you can measure performance across your entire company, even if you can’t be there.
+How can a cloud PBX elevate everyone's productivity?
+As a full-featured commercial phone system, you can measure performance across your entire company, even if you can’t be there.